9 Lesson Planning

 For those who plan to use an AI tool to produce multiple lesson plans, adding custom instructions could save time.
 One example of custom instructions might be “Every time I ask for a lesson plan, make sure that each hour of class time has a ten-minute break, no portion of an activity is longer than twenty minutes, and facilitative teaching and active learning strategies are employed whenever possible.”
 Uploading one or more previous lesson plans with a prompt could also improve the quality of the AI tool’s initial output.
 For more about reprompting, custom instructions, and adapting AI outputs, please see the Writing and Refining Prompts chapter.

 In addition to speeding up lesson planning, AI tools can make lesson plans more effective.
-One RRC Polytech instructor found that it improved their scaffolding by ensuring that they didn’t overlook important foundational skills that students would need for completing a task.[2]
+One RRC Polytech instructor has used AI to improve their scaffolding by sharing a lesson plan with an AI tool and asking it for a checklist of foundational skills that students would need for completing a task.[2]
 When provided with information about what has already been covered in the course, AI tools can remind instructors to integrate review of previously taught concepts into lesson plans and make recommendations about how to draw connections between different course topics.[3]

 AI tools can also provide suggestions for integrating multiple literacies into a lesson, such as incorporating digital or cultural literacy alongside a core topic,[4] and can be prompted to check or adapt a lesson plan according to a chosen framework or set of principles, such as Universal Design for Learning.
 AI tools can also review and critique an existing lesson plan, in general or according to chosen criteria such as accessibility, active learning, or connection to course learning outcomes.